ccn8-caleb/ccn8-caleb/README.md

 ## Hi there 👋

+I am a DevOps Engineer working in Virginia, United States.

+I like to work on Terraform and Kubernetes, as well as building scripts and tools in Bash and Python.

 <!--
 **ccn8-caleb/ccn8-caleb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.